MEET THE ABLE FLIGHT PILOTS

 Matt Sponaugle of West Virgina became a paraplegic due to injuries from a skiing accident when he was a teenager.
 The 2004 graduate of West Virginia Wesleyan works as an IT professional, and in 2012 traveled to Purdue University to train to become a pilot.
-At the time Matt had approximately ten hours of flight time, but none in an adapted aircraft that would allow him to solo and then go on to become a licensed pilot.
+At that point Matt had approximately ten hours of flight time, but none in an adapted aircraft that would allow him to solo and then go on to become a licensed pilot.
 While at Purdue he trained in an adapted Sky Arrow 600.

 Matt excelled in both the classroom and the airplane during his training at Purdue, and after passing his check ride to earn his certificate, he was awarded his Able Flight Wings during a ceremony at EAA AirVenture, and had the honor of having air show legend and air racer Michael Goulian pin his wings.
 Since becoming a pilot, Matt has purchased his own adapted airplane.

 Curtis Stanley of Arizona was serving in the Navy when he was critically injured in an accident.
 After spending a year immobilized in a body cast, Curtis faced life with the knowledge that he would never use his left arm again, and three years after the accident he made the difficult decision to have it amputated.
 The decision was all the more difficult as he thought it could put an end to a childhood dream of becoming a pilot.

 But in 2014 he was awarded an Able Flight Scholarship and trained at Purdue University with instructor Nick Losande.
 Curtis was selected as the Bombardier/Able Flight Scholarship recipient for 2014, and Matt Brandon of Bombardier was there to do the honors when Curtis received his pilot’s wings in a ceremony at EAA AirVenture.
 After earning his pilot certificate he was awarded an Aviation Career Scholarship from Able Flight, and in 2015 he earned his certification as an flight dispatcher and is now working for an airline based in the midwest.